Liiesl/FINALLY_I_CAN_CODE/assets/modules/help.md

 ### Multilingual Merge

 The **Multilingual Merge** tool allows you to merge subtitles in different languages with optional color-coding for differentiation.

+### Use Cases:
+- **International Films**: Combine subtitles in multiple languages for foreign films, allowing viewers to choose their preferred language.
+- **Corporate Training**: Provide multilingual subtitles for training videos used across global offices.
+- **Online Courses**: Offer subtitles in various languages for e-learning platforms catering to diverse student populations.
+- **Travel Vlogs**: Add subtitles in multiple languages for travel vlogs aimed at international audiences.

 #### How to Use